markormesher/learning-node-js/README.md

 ---

-**Update:** now that the course is completed, this repo is "dormant".
+**Update - 8th Feb 2016:** now that I've completed the course, this repo is "dormant".